maryamagd/compute.rhino3d.appserver/ProjectBrief.md

 # Deployable Structure
 A transitioning design with integrated fabric

-The project aims to give an overview of a deployable structure and its elements through transitioning phases with flexibility in adding points with each phase
+The project aims to give an overview of a public space canopy and its elements through progressing construction/ expansion phases, adding altering supports with each phase.

 ## Plugin
 - Kangaroo Physics (for one aspect only, not completely relying on it)